-Increasingly, and for similar reasons, people are turning to online doctors to get their prescription medicines.
+Increasingly, and for similar reasons, people are turning to online doctors such as LloydsPharmacy Online Doctor, to get their prescription medicines.
 With no need to make a face-to-face appointment with the GP, online doctor services offer convenient healthcare when it suits you.

 But how do you know if the online doctor service you’re using is safe?
 Here are a few markers of online doctor safety to look out for.